mattrussi/gitlab-com-runbooks/docs/redis/provisioning-redis-cluster.md

 - `INSTANCE_TYPE`: `feature-flag`
 - `RAILS_INSTANCE_NAME`: The name that GitLab Rails would recognise.
 This matches `redis.xxx.yml` or the 2nd-top-level key in `redis.yml` (top-level key being `production`)
 - `RAILS_INSTANCE_NAME_OMNIBUS`: `RAILS_INSTANCE_NAME` but using underscore, i.e. `feature_flag` instead of `feature-flag`
+- `RAILS_CLASS_NAME`: The class which would connect to the new Redis Cluster. e.g. `Gitlab::Redis::FeatureFlag`.

 When configuring the application, note that the name of the instance must match the object name in lowercase and kebab-case/snake-case in the application.
 E.g. We have `redis-cluster-chat-cache` service but in GitLab Rails, the object is `Gitlab::Redis::Chat`.
 Hence `chat` should be used when configuring the secret for the application in console and Kubernetes.